yanyongyu/githubkit/docs/contributing.md

     This may use about **400M** memory and take a long time.

-Please make sure you have activated the virtual environment.

 ```bash
 uv run bash ./scripts/run-codegen.sh
 ```

+If you encounter rate limit error, you can set `GITHUB_TOKEN` environment variable to a GitHub personal access token.

 ### Patch Schema

-If you encounter an schema error, you can patch the schema by modifying the `pyproject.toml` file.
+If you encounter schema error, you can patch the schema by modifying the `pyproject.toml` file.

 In the `[tool.codegen.overrides.schema_overrides]` section, you can modify the schema using json pointer.
 The value will override the original schema.